tonymantoan/strategery/README.md

 # strategery
 Stretego board game clone written in elm.

-This is practice app, to help me learn Elm.
+This is a practice app, to help me learn Elm.

-To comiple:
+To compile:

 elm-make src/strategery.elm --output ../public/index.html